MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-using-microsoft-cloud-app-security-controls.md

 ---
-title: Using Microsoft cloud app security controls in Power BI
+title: Using Microsoft Cloud App Security controls in Power BI
-description: Learn how to apply data sensitivity labels in Power BI
+description: Learn how to use Microsoft Cloud App Security together with Power BI
 author: paulinbar
 ms.reviewer: ''